Welcome to FBC on Park Street. Come, be family.

 I want to grow as a Christian.
 What’s the plan?

-We want you to gather with us on Sunday, connect to others in the church, train together, and go out into the world changed.
+We want you to worship with us on Sunday, connect to others in the church, grow together, and go out into the world changed.

-- Adults can connect with other believers by joining a Sunday morning group or attending one of our classes to help you in specific areas of your life like marriage, discipleship, finances, etc. The best way to find those is our events page.
+- Adults can connect with other believers by joining a Sunday morning group or attending one of our classes to help you in specific areas of your life like marriage, discipleship, finances, etc. The best way to find those is at our welcome center or sign up for our funny, informative, and all-around not-boring weekly email newsletter The Tie.

 - 7th to 12th Grade Students can be challenged and grow at 5pm Sunday, 6pm on Wednesdays, and forge closer relationships with other students by joining a group that meets on Sunday mornings off our Youth Fellowship Hall.